ICRAR/libprofit/docs/new_profile.rst

  }

-Finally, if a profile needs no validation at all an initialization function must still be provided with an empty body.
+Finally, if a profile needs no validation at all a validation function must still be provided with an empty body.

 Evaluation